-The full board of directors met five times during 2022.
-During 2022, each member of the board of directors attended in person or participated in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+The full board of directors met six times during 2023.
+During 2023, each member of the board of directors, with the exception of Wendy Dixon, Ph.D., attended in person or participated telephonically or virtually in 75% or more of the aggregate of (i) the total number of meetings of the board of directors (held during the period for which such person has been a director) and (ii) the total number of meetings held by all committees of the board of directors on which such person served (during the periods that such person served).
+Dr. Dixon attended one of the two meetings of the compensation committee during the time on which she served on such committee during 2023.